Start: N 58°57.404' E 017°34.518'. Parking.

 An interesting and varied section.
 The trail passes first through the Djurgården park with old hardwood forests where the queens and princesses took their morning walks, not to mention King Gustav V who had Tullgarn as his summer residence.

-The trail passes Tullbotorp that until October 2009 was a field station belonging to Stockholm University.
-The station consists of an old school building and was used mainly for biology instruction.
+The trail passes Tullbotorp that until October 2009 was a field station belonging to Stockholm University, mainly used for biology instruction.

 The walk continues for about 5 km to the nature reserve of Näset, which is worth a visit.
 At the tip of Näsudden Point is a beautifully situated resting place.

 From Näset, you have about 3 km to the next landmark, an impressive ancient fort, overlooking Mörkö and Pålsundet.
-An information board gives a nice picture of what the castle once looked like.
+A nice place for a rest.

 The walk continues through varied woodland, passing an ancient burial ground before coming down to a road that continues over Mörkö Bridge to Kasholmen.